miohtama/ansible-steem/README.md

 Clone yourself a local copy of this repository from Github:

-    git clone
+    git clone git@github.com:miohtama/ansible-steem.git

-.. or if you do not have Git use direct download link.
+.. or if you do not have Git use [direct download link](https://github.com/miohtama/ansible-steem/archive/master.zip).

 ## Usage

+These instructions walk you through to set up *steemd* in mining mode.
+For witness or seed node see more instructions below.

 Create and activate Python 2.7 venv: